pniederw/algs4partI/README.md

 To build all code, run `gradlew build` from the top-level directory.
-To build the code for a particular week of the course, cd into the corresponding directory and run `gradlew build` from there.
+To build the code for a particular week of the course, cd into the corresponding directory and run `../gradlew build` from there.
 The same holds for all Gradle commands explained below.

 Where to place source code
 --------------------------